Cold Weather Foot Care

 Winter-Related Foot Conditions

-Some of the most common seasonal issues we see at our office include:
+Some of the most common seasonal foot care issues we see at our office include:

 - Slips and falls.
 Rainy, cold winters can really present a slipping hazard on the coldest days of the year.
 Water on top of ice is about the most hazardous walking surface you can imagine.
 And while, most of the time, a tumble on the ice only hurts your pride, more serious injuries (such as sprained or broken ankles) are relatively common.